SchapiroLabor/histoCAT/README.md

 - Please go to https://github.com/yusufozgur/histoCAT/actions
 - click on the latest compile_histoCAT action's run
-- click on your desired operating system
+- At the bottom of the page, you will see artifact's, which are histoCAT builds for the following operating systems: Windows, Linux, MacOS.
-- in the github actions steps, click on "Upload Compiled Artifacts" step.
+- If you are logged in to GitHub, you should be able to download your desired build.
-- In the expanded command line output, you will see the download link at the end.
+- Download the zip for zour operating system, extract the installer inside.
+Then run the installer.

 **For MACOS**